MarycieloParionaBernaola/LIM013-data-lovers/README.md

 ## 3. Low fidelity prototype

 #### First prototype

+On the main page of the web, a sticky header was designed, which included the title of the web page, a search engine, three options (Characters, Origin, Did you know?), Sort A-Z and the Relevance option.
+In the body a brief description with cards that inside contain an image and data of each character.
+Finally, in the footer, links to social networks such as facebook, instagram, twitter and who is developing the project.

+In the Did you know tab, we kept the header sticky.
+In the body, statistical calculations about the characters, accompanied by images.
+The footer of the main page was kept.

 <p align="center">
 <img src="https://i.ibb.co/BG409ns/FIRST-PROTOTYPE.png" width="70%">
 </p>

 #### Home page to mobile version in Balsamiq

+In the sticky header, the start button was changed to the Home icon, since it is more intuitive for the user.
+In addition, in the footer the Store icon that takes you to a link related to the Rick & Morty series was added, and the coffee icon that invites users to invite the developers of this website to a coffee.

 <p align="center">
 <img src="https://i.ibb.co/ZM5sRC9/Incio.png" width="30%">
 </p>